519Moodlight/519Moodlight.github.io/README.md

 # 519Moodlight.github.io
-All contents can be re-write in the README file.
+All contents are written first in the README file.

 Contents from Canvas:
 - A project showcase (brief project overview with cool photos/videos, probably on your main page).